rust-lang/rust/lifetimes.md

 Given this definition, Self::Item has *no* connection to `self`.
 This means that we can call `next` several times in a row, and hold onto all the results *concurrently*.
 This is perfectly fine for by-value iterators, which have exactly these semantics.
-It's also actually fine for shared references, as it's perfectly fine to grab a huge pile of shared references to the same thing (although the iterator needs to be a separate object from the thing being shared).
+It's also actually fine for shared references, as they admit arbitrarily many references to the same thing (although the iterator needs to be a separate object from the thing being shared).
 But mutable references make this a mess.
 At first glance, they might seem completely incompatible with this API, as it would produce multiple mutable references to